-The 12-year study, conducted by several leading universities, surveyed 12,512 people across the country and found that 23.3 percent were negative towards Jews.
+12-year study, conducted by several universities, surveyed 12,512 people across country, found that 23.3 percent were negative towards Jews.